Our website uses cookies for statistical purposes.

 Company liquidation in Australia can be voluntary or mandatory.
 Below, our attorneys in Australia describe the existing types:

-It is important to note that the member’s voluntary liquidation can commence when the company is solvent.
+It is important to note that the members’ voluntary liquidation can commence when the company is solvent.
 One of our lawyers in Australia can give you more details on when this process is preferable.

 When is liquidation needed?

+Liquidation can be a suitable solution to terminate a business that is insolvent.
+In fact, it can help protect the company director from personal insolvency.
 A company that enters into liquidation transfers the management of its assets to an appointed liquidator who will then handle the process of distributing the owed amounts to the creditors and then, if any remain, to the shareholders.

-A team of Australian lawyers can help with adequate counseling when choosing the appropriate type of liquidation and during the process.
-Our attorneys can help company directors not only understand the needed steps but also how and if the liquidation affects their personal credit ranking.
+Our team of Australian lawyers can help with adequate counseling when choosing the appropriate type of liquidation and during the process.
+Our attorneys can help company directors not only understand all the steps but also how and if the liquidation affects their personal credit ranking.
+For more information about liquidation, please do not hesitate to contact our law firm in Australia